AdobeDocs/dynamic-media-classic.en/help/using/searching-assets.md

 Use the Search field in the Asset Library so you can conduct simple searches.
 You can search for items by name or search for items whose metadata contains a keyword.

 1. In the Asset Library, in the **[!UICONTROL Folders]** panel, select the folder to search in a particular folder and its subfolders.
-1. To the left of the Search field in the Asset Library, select the **[!UICONTROL Magnifying Glass]** icon to open the drop-down list.
+1. To the left of the Search field in the Asset Library, select the **[!UICONTROL Search]** icon to open the drop-down list.
 1. In the drop-down list, choose an option that describes how narrow or broad you want the search to be.
 You can choose **[!UICONTROL Within All Files & Folders]**, **[!UICONTROL Within Selected Folder]**, or **[!UICONTROL Within Selected Folder & Subfolders]**.
 1. In the Search field, enter a search term.
 1. To the right of the Search field, select **[!UICONTROL Go]** or press **[!UICONTROL Enter]**.